history of the Police Department in Tiffin dates back to 1821 where the

 June 1969 brought

-about the creation of the Criminal Division by Chief Fraley who was able
+about the creation of the Criminal Division by Chief Fraley who had a keen

-to foresee the future and the need for a separate investigative unit.
+insight to what was on the horizon and the need for a separate investigative unit.
 Not

 long after in 1971 a grant was approved for the establishment of another